Frédéric Chagnon: Ottawa Redblacks

 On July 26, 2021, it was announced that Chagnon had been signed by the Ottawa Redblacks.
 He scored his first career touchdown following a blocked punt on October 6, 2021 against the Toronto Argonauts.
 He played in all 14 regular season games where he had one defensive tackle and six special teams tackles while also filling in as a long snapper.
 He became a free agent upon the expiry of his contract on February 8, 2022.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On February 8, 2022, it was announced that Chagnon had re-signed with the Montreal Alouettes.
+On February 8, 2022, it was announced that Chagnon had re-signed with the Alouettes.
 He began the 2022 season on the practice roster, but made his Alouettes debut in Week 3 after fellow linebacker Chris Ackie was moved to the injured list.
 He played in 16 regular season games where he had six special teams tackles.

+In 2023, Chagnon played in all 18 regular season games where he had a career-high 26 defensive tackles, eight special teams tackles, and his first career sack.
+He also played in all three post-season games, including the team's victory over the Winnipeg Blue Bombers in the 110th Grey Cup.
+He played in just nine games in 2024 where he recorded five special teams tackles.
+He became a free agent upon the expiry of his contract on February 11, 2025.